Russia rejects U.S. concerns over Vietnam base role in bomber flights

 “WE DO NOT INTEND TO LISTEN”

 On Friday, Russia’s Tass news agency quoted Russia’s ambassador to Vietnam, Konstantin Vnukov, as saying that Vietnam and Russia were independent sovereign states that “do not need any instructions or recommendations by anyone, and we do not intend to listen to requirements.”

 Russia and Vietnam are longtime allies, and Moscow was the main backer of Hanoi against the United States in the Vietnam War that ended in 1975.
 Full Story

-The broke naked emperor telling the world what to do again; resistance is not futile if the trend is on your side.
-In the past, the US could afford to dictate the rules as the trend was on its side; the trend is no longer supportive of this action, so doing the same thing and expecting a different outcome when the trend has changed is the definition of insanity.
+The broke naked emperor is telling the world what to do again; resistance is not futile if the trend is on your side.
+In the past, the US could afford to dictate the rules as the trend was on its side.
+The pattern is no longer supportive of this action, so doing the same thing and expecting a different outcome when the trend has changed is the definition of insanity.

 Argentina warns Citibank it could lose banking license